 Why demand patterns matter

-WeekendsReduced booking flexibility, stacked start times, busier curbside parking near terraces and flats, and tighter loading windows that amplify small delays.
+WeekendsReduced booking flexibility, stacked start times and busier kerbside parking near terraces and flats, which makes small overruns harder to recover from.

-End of MonthTenancy changeovers cluster moves; key handovers align, creating later starts, more overlap at loading bays, and higher risk of route overruns.
+End of MonthTenancy changeovers cluster keys and inventories, creating later starts, more overlap at loading bays and a higher risk of delays carrying into the rest of the day.

-Midweek (Non-peak)Wider slot availability, earlier starts, better chance of legal parking, and more predictable routing outside school‑run and commuter peaks.
+Midweek (Non-peak)Wider slot availability, earlier starts and more predictable routing outside school-run and commuter peaks.

 1) How weekend bookings reduce start-time flexibility